gregorbj/Archive-VisionEval/api/model_system_design.md

 ###### 8.1.2.2 CALL Specification

 If same calculation code needs to be executed a number of times, it is best to define a function to encapsulate the code and then call the function whenever the calculation needs to be carried out.
 This reduces errors and code maintenance hassles.
-Modules can do this by calling call functions in any installed package.
-However, there are times when a module needs to call another module, not just another function.
-For example, the *AssignHhVehiclePowertrain* module in the *VEEnergyAndEmissions* package calls the *CalculateHouseholdDvmt* module in the *VEHouseholdTravel* package.
-Calling a module is more involved than just calling the function that carries out the module's calculations because that function will not work unless it is supplied with the datasets identified in its *Get* specifications.
+Likewise, module code duplication is reduced in the VisionEval model system by allowing modules to call other modules for their calculation services.
+For example, the *BudgetHouseholdDvmt* module in the *VETravelPerformance* package calls the *CalculateAltModeTrips* module in the *VEHouseholdTravel* package to recalculate trips by alternate modes (walk, bike, transit) to reflect budget-adjusted household DVMT.
+Calling a module is more involved than just calling the function that carries out the module's calculations because the module function will not work unless it is supplied with the datasets identified in its *Get* specifications.
 Of course the calling module could include those specifications in its own specifications, but that would create a significant potential for coding errors and maintenance problems (e.g. if the called module is module is modified at a later time).
 For this reason the software design includes functionality for calling modules in a simple manner which leaves the data management details to the framework behind the scenes.

 A module's call status is specified in the *Call* component of the module specifications.
 There are 3 possibilities for a module's call status.
 First, a module may be called by other modules.
 In this case the specification is `Call = TRUE`.
 Second, the module may call other modules.
-In this case the call specification is a list that identifies each of the modules that are called, assigning a reference to the module to an alias according to the following template:
+In this case the call specification is a list that identifies each of the modules that are called, assigning a reference to the module to an alias (i.e. *alias = module*) as shown in the following example:
 ```
 Call = items(
+  CalcDvmt = "CalculateHouseholdDvmt",
+  ReduceDvmt = "ApplyDvmtReductions",
-  Alias = PackageName::ModuleName,
+  CalcVehTrips = "CalculateVehicleTrips",
-  Alias = PackageName::ModuleName,
+  CalcAltTrips = "CalculateAltModeTrips"
-  ...
 )
 ```
-Where appropriate names are substituted for *Alias*, *PackageName*, and *ModuleName*.
-The *Alias* is the name that the called module will be referred to by the calling module code. *PackageName* is the name of the package where the called module resides. *ModuleName* is the name of the called module.
-Following is the *Call* component from the *AssignedHhVehiclePowertrain* example given above:
+The *alias* is the name that the called module will be referred to by the calling module code.
+The *module* is the name of the called module.
+The VisionEval framework software identifies which package the module resides in from the *ModulesByPackage_df* table in the *ModelState_ls* list.
+It is also possible to hard code the package name in the call definition.
+For example the *CalcDvmt* alias could be assign to `VEHouseholdTravel::CalculateHouseholdDvmt`.
+This is discouraged, however, because doing so limits the ability to maintain different versions of packages that have module modifications.
 ```
 Call = items(
   CalcDvmt = "VEHouseholdTravel::CalculateHouseholdDvmt"